-- where a financial instrument includes both a drawn and an undrawn component, and the Bank cannot identify the ECL on the loan commitment component separately from those on the drawn component: the Bank presents a combined loss allowance for both components.
+- financial assets measured at amortised cost: as a deduction from the gross carrying amount of the assets; - loan commitments and financial guarantee contracts: generally, as a provision; - where a financial instrument includes both a drawn and an undrawn component, and the Bank cannot identify the ECL on the loan commitment component separately from those on the drawn component: the Bank presents a combined loss allowance for both components.
 The combined amount is presented as a deduction from the gross carrying amount of the drawn component.
 Any excess of the loss allowance over the gross amount of the drawn component is presented as a provision; and - debt instruments measured at FVOCI: no loss allowance is recognized in the statement of financial position because the carrying amount of these assets is their fair value.
 However, the loss allowance is disclosed and is recognized in the fair value reserve.